brianoursler1/Project-1-Azure-Cloud/README.md

 1. Now that the configuration is complete, let's run the playbook.
 While in the ansible container run ``` ansible-playbook <path to playbook> ```.
 ### Confirming ELK Stack Playbook Success
 1. In order to confirm the playbook is has installed correctly navigate to http://[enter public IP address of ELK VM]:5601/app/kibana
+2. If the container is not running on the ELK VM.
+SSH into the VM and run ``` sudo container list -a ``` to verify the container is on.
+If the container is not on run ``` sudo docker start elk ```.
+### Configuring File Beat for Kibana
+1. Now that we know Kibana is working properly, it is time to add file beat to the webservers group.
+2. Navigate to http://[enter public IP address of ELK VM]:5601/app/kibana
+3. Click the "Add Log Data" button